Skiing and studying – 5 great universities in Europe for skiers

-Last Updated on 23rd May 2022 by Steve
+Last Updated on 25th February 2026 by Steve

 Students from outside mainland Europe might be surprised to learn that the best universities closest to ski areas listed below are not just small colleges in mountain ski towns.
 Instead they are ultra-respectable city universities with histories dating back to the Middle Ages, who just happen to have fine skiing on their doorsteps…